jcheesem/qkd-simulator/README.md

 # qkd-simulator
-Encode short messages of ASCII text with a simple quantum key distribution simulation.
+Encode short messages of text with a simple quantum key distribution simulation.

 This is not actually secure encryption.
 This is an educational web simulation to demonstrate the steps of BB84 protocol.